kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-aws.md

 All the VMs in this lab will be provisioned using Ubuntu 16.04 mainly because it runs a newish Linux Kernel that has good support for Docker.

+All Virtual Machine will be created with the `--no-source-dest-check` flag to enable traffic between foreign subnets to flow.
+The will enable Pods to communicate with nodes and other Pods via the Service IP.

 ### Create Instance IAM Policies

 ```